 Each category is reviewed on a four-point scale (1-4), with 1 representing a weak score and 4 as very strong or excellent.
 The collective acknowledges that these categories, unavoidably, have limitations.
 Therefore, aside from a numerical evaluation, we ask for reviewer comments as an essential part of our qualitative understanding of each submission.

 Each submission will go through an internal review, in which the collective will assess its potential contribution to the photo-essay genre.
-After this review, the collective will decide whether to reject the submission outright, request that an author revise and resubmit before further consideration, or recommend that the submission be sent out for external peer review in its current form.
+After this review, the collective will decide whether to reject the submission outright, request that an author revise and resubmit before further consideration, or recommend that the submission be sent out for external peer review.
 If the external reviewer indicates that the submission is strong enough to publish, the collective will work with the author on any necessary revisions.